Russia brands Ukrainian steel plant defenders terrorists - KESQ

 KYIV, Ukraine (AP) — Russia’s Supreme Court on Tuesday declared Ukraine’s Azov Regiment a terrorist organization, a designation that could lead to terror charges against some of the captured fighters who made their last stand inside Mariupol’s shattered steel plant.

-Scores of Azov fighters are being held by Moscow since their surrender in mid-May.
+Russia and its rebel allies are holding an estimated 1,000 Azov fighters prisoner, many since their surrender at the steelworks in mid-May.
 Russian authorities have opened criminal cases against them, accusing them of killing civilians.
-The addition of terrorism charges could mean even longer prison sentences.
+The addition of terrorism charges could mean even longer prison sentences and fewer rights.

+The penalties for a terrorist organization’s leaders would be 15 to 20 years in prison and five to 10 years for members of the group, Russian state media said.

+In its ruling, the Supreme Court banned the Azov Regiment in Russia.
+That could also outlaw the regiment in areas of Ukraine occupied by Russian or Russia-backed forces, if those territories go ahead with plans to become part of Russia.

-In a statement, the Azov Regiment dismissed the high court ruling, accusing Russia of “looking for new excuses and explanations for its war crimes.”
-It urged the U.S. and other countries to declare Russia a terrorist state.
+In a statement, the Azov Regiment dismissed the ruling, accusing the Kremlin of “looking for new excuses and explanations for its war crimes.”
+It urged the U.S. and other countries to declare Russia a terrorist state, a request Ukrainian President Volodymr Zelenskyy has made repeatedly.

 The Azov soldiers played a key part in the defense of Mariupol, holding out for weeks at the southern port city’s steel mill despite punishing attacks from Russian forces.
-Ukraine’s president hailed them and other defenders at the plant as heroes.
+Zelenskyy hailed them and other defenders at the plant as heroes.

-Moscow has repeatedly portrayed the Azov Regiment as a Nazi group and accused it of atrocities, though no evidence to back up those claims has been made public.
-In May, Russia’s Prosecutor General’s office filed a motion to designate the regiment a terrorist organization.
+Moscow has repeatedly portrayed the Azov Regiment as a Nazi group and accused it of atrocities, though no evidence to back up that claim has been made public.
+In May, Russia’s Prosecutor General’s office asked that the regiment be designated a terrorist organization.

 The regiment, a unit within Ukraine’s National Guard, has a checkered history.
 It grew out of a group called the Azov Battalion, formed in 2014 as one of many volunteer brigades assembled to fight Russia-backed separatists in eastern Ukraine.